Duo set to compete at Senior Pan American championships Aug. 27-Sept. 1

 - Email: email@example.com

 - Phone: (614) 292-9581

-Casimiro Suarez was named assistant coach of the Ohio State men's gymnastics team in the summer of 2011 and is in his fifth season with the Buckeyes.
+Casimiro Suarez was named assistant coach of the Ohio State men's gymnastics team in the summer of 2011 and is in his sixth season with the Buckeyes.

 Suarez, a native of Havana, Cuba, came to Ohio State after coaching at Orlando Metro Gymnastics in Florida from 2002-2011.
 A U.S. Junior National Team coach since 2004, he was named the Junior Olympic coach of the year in 2010.
 Suarez served as the Cuban women's national team coach from 1991-1994, was the Brazilian women's national team coach from 1995-1998, and also spent three seasons at Oklahoma as an assistant coach for the women's team from 1998-2000.
 Suarez coached former Buckeye Tai Lee to many prestigious awards, including the state and regional eight champion and a 10.0 honor awarded to the region's outstanding high school senior in academics and gymnastics.

 As a gymnast, Suarez was a member of the Cuban National Team for 16 years and won nine all-around national titles.
 He competed in the 1980 Olympic Games in Moscow, finishing sixth on high bar.
 Suarez also participated in the world championships seven times.

 Suarez has a degree from the School of Superior Physical Education in Havana, Cuba, and brings more than 20 years of coaching experience to Columbus.